AronParker/brotlic/README.md

 ### License

-brotlic is dual licensed under the Apache 2.0 license and the MIT license.
+Brotlic is dual licensed under the Apache 2.0 license and the MIT license.